 Every year the winning team will win the “Taça 20 de Maio” trophies, medals and certificates.

 Our football team has participated in numerous football tournaments around the city and we have found this a very positive experience as it has enabled us to connect with the people of Peterborough and integrate ourselves with the indigenous population.
-For the last two years we have organised our own football tournament with the specific aim of promoting social cohesion.
+For the last ten years we have organised our own football tournament with the specific aim of promoting social cohesion.